sapegin/washingcode-book/manuscript/100_Code_style.md

 <!-- expect(semicolonOrNot()).toEqual({semi: "colon" }) -->

-I prefer not to overload my brain with such questions, and always use semicolons.
+I prefer not to overload my squirrel brain with such silly questions, and I always use semicolons.

-Luckily, _semicolonless_ JavaScript projects are far less common now than they used to be ten years ago.
+Fortunately, _semicolonless_ JavaScript projects are much less common now than they were in the 2000s and 2010s.

 ## Tabs or spaces

-It doesn’t matter, as long as we have a linter or autoformatter to automatically make it right.
-With modern code editors, there’s no difference, and most of the time I don’t even know what projects I’m working on are using.
+It doesn’t matter, as long as we have a linter or autoformatter to make it right automatically.
+With modern code editors, there’s no difference, and most of the time, I don’t even know whether a project uses spaces or tabs.

-I> We talk about linters in the [Lint your code](#linting) chapter, and about code formatters in [Autoformat your code](#formatting) chapter.
+I> We talk about linters in the [Lint your code](#linting) chapter and about code formatters in [Autoformat your code](#formatting) chapter.

 ## The rest doesn’t matter